analudias/analudias-en/README.md

   - And musicals will always have a bigger place in my heart

 All of this happens when I'm not coding!
-Currently, I'm studing (Java)[https://www.udemy.com/course/java-curso-completo/] and (mobile development)[https://www.udemy.com/course/curso-completo-do-desenvolvedor-android/] with Udemy courses.
+Currently, I'm studing [Java](https://www.udemy.com/course/java-curso-completo/) and [mobile development](https://www.udemy.com/course/curso-completo-do-desenvolvedor-android/) with Udemy courses.

-If you would like to now more about me, fell free to conect with me on my (LinkedIn)[https://www.linkedin.com/in/analudiastech/]!
+If you would like to now more about me, fell free to conect with me on my [LinkedIn](https://www.linkedin.com/in/analudiastech/)!